Skip to main content

 Activities can be adapted to meet the interests and cultures of your students.
 Where necessary, use internet resources to support students understanding of contexts.
 For example, students may not be familiar with apartment complexes and architectural drawings.
 Find resources that broaden their worldview.
 Many students will know about puzzles such as the Rubik's Cube or the Soma Cube or have seen pictures of cubic sculptures resting on a single point.
 Use these contexts to motivate students.

 As much as possible, give students the opportunity to be creative mathematicians; for example, create their own cube structure to draw.
 Foster a climate of problem posing as well as problem-solving.
 Contexts can also be altered, for example, a townhouse of two colours might become a tātua, traditional woven belt, and a cube structure might be reframed as the layers of a pyramid, or the contours of a pāe site or igloo.
-Arrangements of foods for storage, e.g. kumara in pits, might provide a nice context for volume.
+Arrangements of foods for storage, for example, kumara in pits, might provide a nice context for volume.

 Te reo Māori vocabulary terms such as mataono rite (cube), kahaoro (volume), ture (formula), hoahoa rākau (tree diagram), and tirohanga (view) could be introduced in this unit and used throughout other mathematical learning.

-Required resource materials
+Required materials

 See Materials that come with this resource to download: